HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 )
 }}

-If the crawler had accepted [JPEG XL](https://jpeg.org/jpegxl/)s, we probably would have seen a fair number of them as well.
-Alas, [Chromium-based browsers don't support the format](https://caniuse.com/jpegxl).
+If the crawler had accepted <a hreflang="en" href="https://jpeg.org/jpegxl/">JPEG XL</a>s, we probably would have seen a fair number of them as well.
+Alas, <a hreflang="en" href="https://caniuse.com/jpegxl">Chromium-based browsers don't support the format</a>.

 Almost all of the JPEGs, PNGs, and GIFs on the web would be better-served using a modern format.
 WebPs are good, but AVIFs and JPEG XLs are even better.
 It is nice to see the massive ship that is all-of-the-images-on-the-web slowly but surely turning towards these more efficient formats.
 And it's nice to see SVG usage tick upwards, too!

-Lastly, a few words for the oldest format of the bunch: "[Burn All GIFs](https://www.theatlantic.com/past/docs/unbound/citation/wc991103.htm)" was good advice in 1999, and it is even better advice today.
-Developers should take [Tyler Sticka's advice](https://cloudfour.com/thinks/video-gifs-are-forever-lets-make-them-better/) about how to replace the 37-year-old format.
+Lastly, a few words for the oldest format of the bunch: "<a hreflang="en" href="https://www.theatlantic.com/past/docs/unbound/citation/wc991103.htm">Burn All GIFs</a>" was good advice in 1999, and it is even better advice today.
+Developers should take <a hreflang="en" href="https://cloudfour.com/thinks/video-gifs-are-forever-lets-make-them-better/">Tyler Sticka's advice</a> about how to replace the 37-year-old format.

 ### Byte sizes